 How should you go about picking colors to use for your brochure?

 This is where your brand colors can come in.
-If you have them, take cues from your logo or any other marketing materials like your website, business cards, or flyers, and carry that styling into your brochure:
+If you have them, take cues from your logo or any other marketing materials like your website, business cards, flyers, and carry that styling over:

 Don’t have great brand colors to work with?

 Fall back on the hot graphic design trends of the moment.
 Right now, that means bright colors and bold gradients:

 Don’t have the design chops to pull off a trending color palette?

 Pick a single bright color and run with it!
 A black and white brochure with a single-color accent is really easy to get right, and can be quite impactful:

 Reds and blues are classic, but if you can, pull a highlight color from one of your images for a cohesive look: